dgroup/lazylead/readme.md

     lazylead
     ```

-### Contribution guide
+### How to contribute?
 [![EO badge](http://www.elegantobjects.org/badge.svg)](http://www.elegantobjects.org/#principles)

 Pull requests are welcome!
-Don't forget to run this, beforehand:
+Don't forget to add your name to contribution section and run this, beforehand:
 ```ruby
 bundle exec rake
 ```